-Hate must have no safe harbor in America - especially when that hate fuels the kind of violence we've seen from Oak Creek to Pittsburgh, from El Paso to Poway, and from Atlanta to Buffalo.
-When ordinary Americans cannot participate in the basic activities of everyday life - such as shopping at the grocery store or praying at their house of worship - without the fear of being targeted and killed for who they are, our security as well as democracy are at risk.
-In coordination with the White House "United We Stand" Summit in September 2022, NEH launched a new initiative titled United We Stand: Connecting Through Culture that uses the humanities to combat hate-motivated violence and promote civic engagement, social cohesion, and cross-cultural understanding.
+United We Stand: Connecting Through Culture is an NEH special initiative that supports crosscultural understanding through the humanities.
 As a part of this initiative, NEH encourages humanities projects that further our understanding of the nation's racial, ethnic, gender, and religious diversity; examine the sources of hate and intolerance in the United States; and explore progress towards greater inclusiveness.
-NEH especially welcomes projects that explore the Muslim American and/or the Jewish American experience, including the history of Islamophobia and/or antisemitism.
+NEH especially welcomes projects that explore the Muslim American and/or the Jewish American experience, including the history of Islamophobia and/or antisemitism in the United States.